MrSagarRB/react-whatsapp-2/README.md

-I curruntly Working on this project & Commplet it very soon
+I currently Working on this project & Complete it very soon